alfredbaudisch/pardall_markdown/README.md

 - Start SyncThings
 - Write locally and see the magic happens!
 Content appears almost immediately in your application / website.

-If you don't want to use SyncThings, you can have a custom Git repository just for the content and a hook that mirrors the content to a folder watched by your PardallMarkdown configuration.
+If you don't want to use SyncThings, you can have a custom Git repository just for the content and configure PardallMarkdown to watch for changes from this repository with `:remote_repository_url`.
+Check [Usage in Elixir OTP applications](#usage-in-elixir-otp-applications) and [How to sync content with PardallMarkdown?](#how-to-sync-content-with-pardallmarkdown) above.

 ### Does it require a database?
 No.